Task-Synchronized Recurrent Neural Networks: Experiments

 Furthermore, we compare the results reported in \cite{shukla2018interpolation}.
 Concretely, we report the following baselines, that performed most notably: GRU-F, where the missing values are imputed with the last observation of the series, GRU-D \cite{che2018recurrent}, which adds exponential decaying in the input and the hidden state, when the variable is not observed, GRU-HD \cite{che2018recurrent}, where the decay is only introduced in the hidden state and not the input, GP-GRU \cite{futoma2017learning}, a Gaussian process, with GRU as a classifier, and IPred-GRU \cite{shukla2018interpolation}, an interpolation-prediction network with GRU as a classifier.
 Each of the baselines had 128 neurons in GRU classifier hidden state.
 The training time was scaled to match the hardware differences with \cite{shukla2018interpolation}.

 From each of the training sessions, the best model based on the validation loss was chosen.
 Averaged results are presented in Table \ref{tab:res_uwave}.

-From the results in Table \ref{tab:res_uwave} we can see that TAESNs proved to be very good in both performance and training time.
+From the results in Table \ref{tab:res_uwave} we can see that TSESNs proved to be very good in both performance and training time.
 We found that the regular ESN was quite sensitive to its random weight generation in this time-irregular task, which explains its poor performance and high standard deviation.
-TAGRU also performed significantly better than regular GRU or LSTM models and slightly better compared to versions GRUT and LSTMT that receive $\Delta t_n$ as inputs.
-The training time of TAGRU was severely impaired, because of our custom unoptimized modifications made to the standard Keras libraries.
+TSGRU also performed significantly better than regular GRU or LSTM models and slightly better compared to versions GRU+$\Delta t$ and LSTM+$\Delta t$ that receive $\Delta t_n$ as inputs.
+The training time of TSGRU was impaired because of our custom unoptimized modifications made to the standard Keras implementation.

-\subsection{Speleothem dataset}
+\subsection{Speleothem Dataset}

 To evaluate RNNs on a real-world generative task, we use the readings of oxygen isotopes obtained from speleothems in the Indian cave \cite{sinha2015trends} dataset.
 We use the first 1\,800 univariate samples, of which 1\,700 are used for training, 50 for validation, and the last 50 for testing.
 We trained conventional RNN models for 100 epochs and repeated this process for 10 times with random models' initialization.
 The optimal number of neurons was found through a grid search to be 30 for the trainable RNN baselines and 50 for the ESN baselines.
 Grid search was also carried out to find the optimal leaking rate and spectral radius scaling for ESN variants.